DroidKaigi/conference-app-2024/README.md

 }
 ```

-We employ `captureScreenWithChecks` to initiate screenshot capture after a specific action is performed.
-This function is especially powerful when paired with BDD.
-Consider the test name `TimetableScreen - when the server is operational - it should display timetable items`.
-After executing the test actions, `captureScreenWithChecks` takes a screenshot and saves it with the same name, providing a clear visual record of the app's state at that point in the test.

-Furthermore, the `checks` parameter allows for additional assertions after the screenshot is captured.
-This ensures we're not solely relying on visual comparisons, adding an extra layer of verification to guarantee both functional and visual correctness.

- 5. The Power of This Approach

-The combined utilization of Robolectric, Roborazzi, BDD, and Robots offers compelling advantages for maintaining the DroidKaigi app:
+**Advantages**

- Unmatched Speed:  Robolectric minimizes test execution time by running tests directly on the JVM, allowing for quick feedback during development.
+* Speed: JVM-based tests run significantly faster than traditional instrumented tests, allowing for quicker feedback during development.
- Enhanced Clarity: BDD, coupled with descriptive test names, makes our tests self-documenting, improving readability and maintainability.
- Robust UI Testing:  Robots promote code reuse in UI tests and simplify test maintenance when the UI layout changes.
+* Clarity: BDD improves test readability, making it easier for both developers and non-technical stakeholders to understand test scenarios.
+* Maintainability: The Robot Pattern simplifies UI test maintenance by centralizing UI interaction logic, reducing the impact of UI changes on test code.
- Guard Against Visual Regressions: Roborazzi provides a visual safety net, ensuring we catch and address any unintended UI changes early in the development process.
+* Visual Consistency: Roborazzi's screenshot comparison feature helps detect unintended UI changes early in the development process, ensuring a consistent user experience.

-By understanding and utilizing this testing framework, you contribute to the stability and quality of the DroidKaigi 2024 app, providing attendees with a seamless and enjoyable conference experience.

 ### This Year's Experimental Challenges

 #### Rewriting Coroutine Flow to Composable Function

-In the app, we use Composable functions for ViewModels and Repositories.
-I believe Composable functions allow us to write more readable and maintainable code.

-For example, we used to write a Repository like this.
+This year, we've taken a significant step in our app architecture by leveraging Composable functions not just for UI, but also for ViewModels and Repositories.
+This approach aligns with the growing understanding in the Android community that Compose's runtime is a powerful tool for managing tree-like structures and state, extending far beyond its initial UI-focused perception.
+Our motivation stems from the belief that Composable functions can lead to more readable, maintainable, and conceptually unified code across our application layers.
+This shift represents a move towards treating our entire app as a composable structure, not just its visual elements.
+Let's look at how this transformation has impacted our Repository implementation:

 Flow-based Repository (Old version)